TrademarkTrademark

 • Terraform itself does not provide a centralized, persistent audit log of user and administrative activity.
 Scalr generates one automatically and streams it to Datadog and AWS EventBridge as part of its Enterprise tier.

-For any organization using Infrastructure as Code (IaC), maintaining a clear record of changes is a necessity for security and governance.
-Terraform audit logs provide this immutable record, detailing every action taken that affects your infrastructure.
-Effectively managing and utilizing these logs is fundamental to a secure, compliant, and operationally sound Terraform practice.
+If you run Infrastructure as Code (IaC), you need a clear record of who changed what.
+Terraform audit logs give you that immutable record, detailing every action that affects your infrastructure.
+Managing these logs well is fundamental to a secure and compliant Terraform practice.

 This guide explains why Terraform audit logs are essential, what information they should contain, and how you can use them for centralized monitoring and to power event-driven workflows.